wzh99/IRL/README.md

 ### Dead Code Elimination

-Mark-sweep algorithm to find instructions that define unused variables.
+Conventional mark-sweep algorithm to find instructions that define unused variables.
 Can serve as a subroutine for other optimizations.
 It is implemented as a method of [`lang::func::Func`](src/lang/ssa.rs).

+### Aggressive DCE

+Take an aggressive approach to Dead Code Elimination.
+It only keep instructions that contribute to the returned result, and remove the rest.
+Note that this may alter the runtime behavior of a function.
+Implementation at [`opt::simple::AdceOpt`](src/opt/simple.rs), example at [adce.ir](test/adce.ir).

 ### Copy Propagation

 Replace later uses of copied values with their original ones.
 Serve as a subroutine for other optimizations.
+Implementation at [`opt::simple::CopyProp`](src/opt/simple.rs).

 Other optimizations will be added to this project successively.